Civil rights leader Daisy Bates and music legend Johnny Cash to replace Arkansas statues at the US Capitol | KRDO

 Victor, an artist from Idaho, has other statues on display in the collection — including Nevada’s Sarah Winnemucca, Nebraska’s Chief Standing Bear and Iowa’s Norman E. Borlaug.
 He is the only living artist to have three (now four) permanent portrait sculptures displayed in the Capitol, notes the Nebraska Commission of Indian Affairs – an organization that helped secure Chief Standing Bear’s statue in 2019.

-Little Rock-based artist Kevin Kresse, the designer of Cash’s statue, did not immediately respond to CNN’s request for comment.
-His statue’s installation and dedication are tentatively scheduled for late September, said Shane Broadway, chairman of the National Statuary Hall Steering Committee.
+Little Rock-based artist Kevin Kresse, designer of Cash’s statue, has his installation and dedication tentatively scheduled for late September, said Shane Broadway, chairman of the National Statuary Hall Steering Committee.

 While the state of Arkansas handled the entire process of selecting a statue, choosing sculptors, and raising funds, “The Architect of the Capitol’s Curator oversees the process from Congress’ perspective and coordinates heavily with the states,” Grace White, communications director for the US Committee on House Administration, told CNN in a statement.